Wi11iamC/vehicular-ai-agent-backend/README.md

 This repository is a starting point for creating a REST API for data collection of the vehicular AI Agent research project.
 We will be using [django](https://www.djangoproject.com/), and [django-rest-framework](https://www.django-rest-framework.org/) to help develop our API and set up the models / schema for our database.
 We plan to use [postgreSQL](https://www.postgresql.org/) for our database.
 There will be data collected from various types of sensors, such as rgb camera sensor, lidar sensor, imu sensor, etc, that will be recorded from our [CARLA](https://carla.org/) (CAR Learning to Act) simulation.

+---

 ## Development

----

-### Database and environment variables:
+### Set up database and environment variables:
 Make sure that
-- Environment variables are setup (create .env file and paste contents from sample.env file and edit configs)
+- Environment variables are set up (create .env file and paste contents from sample.env file and edit configs)
 - The database (postgres) is up and running (Depending on your OS, setting up postgres may be different).

 ---